The deepest, darkest, moist chocolate cupcakes topped with a sweet and creamy raspberry frosting with CHAMPAGNE mixed in!

-Doesn't it feel like all of these Holidays are just meshing into one another and flying by way too fast?
-I think so.
+Doesn't it always feel like the Holidays just mesh into one another and fly by way too fast?
 I feel like it was just Halloween!
 Anyways, today is NYE and it's time to celebrate!
 Need a fun dessert to bring to a gathering, I've got you covered!
 These dark chocolate cupcakes with raspberry champagne frosting are JUST what you need to impress your guests.
 I mean.. there's CHAMPAGNE in the frosting!
 How fun is that?!

-Now, theĀ fun part - the frosting!
+Now, the fun part - the frosting!
 There are pureed raspberries (seeds removed) in the frosting and some pink champagne!
 Funny story about the champagne..
 I made these cupcakes at 8 in the morning while my son was still sleeping and realized when I got to the frosting that I had never opened a bottle of champagne before.
 So, I did what anyone else would do.
-A quick google search and I found myself watching a youtube video of someoneĀ showing just how easy it was to open the bottle.
+A quick google search and I found myself watching a youtube video of someone showing just how easy it was to open the bottle.
 I thought I had it down so I proceeded to open the bottle and BAM!
 I got blasted with a shower of champagne!
 Luckily, I was smart enough to point the bottle away from me.
-Ha ha ha, what is life these days?!
+Hah!

 I hope everyone has a safe and Happy New Year!